wingillis/wingillis.github.io/_posts/2017-12-04-conflicts-of-interest.md

 <figure>
 <img src="https://i.imgur.com/KbSSQ5x.png">
 <figcaption>
-The amount of people choosing science as a career is also increasing
+Fig 2: The amount of people choosing science as a career is also increasing
 </figcaption>
 </figure>